 HomePort is now offering you another choice with better options!

 CHPs are not well known, however, church and fellowship organizations have offered CHP plans to their members for years.
 Now, CHP plans are available to your company and employees in a business environment.

 Here are some of the benefits and comparisons:

 - Price: About 50% less than Group plans.

 - Deductibles: From $250 to $2,000.
 Compare to a Group Plan of $6,000 to $8,000.

 - Flexibility: CHP plans are personalized for each employee and the employee's family.
 Group plans are not.

 - Choice: Coverages and benefits include most any conceivable medical treatment.
 Group plans have many exclusions.

-- A Community "HSA-Style" Account: About 50% of your monthly contribution goes to a Community Healthcare Pool to be used to pay your employee’s medical costs.
+- A Community "HSA-Style" Account: About 50% of your employee’s monthly contribution is returned to your employee.
+Contributions go to a Community Healthcare Pool to be used to pay your employee's medical costs.
 Nothing like this with a Group plan.

 - Subsidy is Optional: Because CHPs are so affordable, in most cases you won’t need to subsidize your employee’s contribution to make their plan affordable.